 - - Do I need to strip and reseal my Saltillo tile?

-- - How do I strip Saltillo tile?
+- - How do I strip and reseal Saltillo tile?

 How do I maintain Saltillo Tile?